eliazamae/eliazamae/README.md

 ---

-I am open to internship opportunities where structured learning, real system exposure, and disciplined contribution are expected.
+I am open to opportunities where structured learning, real system exposure, and disciplined contribution are expected.